 Stan J. Beiner

 Stan J. Beiner has years of experience in diverse educational settings including private schools, camps, and community agencies.
 He has also taught university summer seminars on teen community building and served as an educational consultant.
-He holds a degree in Elementary Education from the University of Florida and an M.A. in Teaching and an M.A. in Jewish Education from the University of Judaism.
+He holds a degree in Elementary Education from the University of Florida and an M.A. in Teaching and an M.A. in Education from the American Jewish University.